-Between 1995 and 2002, four young Army recruits died from gunshot wounds in unexplained circumstances at Deepcut barracks in Surrey.
+Between 1995 and 2002, four young Army recruits died from gunshot wounds at Deepcut barracks in Surrey.

-The Army insisted the deaths were all suicides, but all the families disagreed.
-Inquests at the time returned three open verdicts and one of suicide.
+The Army insisted the deaths were all suicides, but the families disagreed.
+Initial inquests returned three open verdicts and one of suicide.

-But allegations of bullying and harassment continued following a leaked police report, and, in 2004, the government announced a review by Nicholas Blake QC, who concluded the four deaths were probably self-inflicted.
+In 2004, the government announced a review by Nicholas Blake QC, who concluded the deaths of the so-called Deepcut four were probably self-inflicted.

 Independent ballistics expert Frank Swann, who investigated the deaths initially for the police and later the families, had said he thought it was "highly unlikely" many of the fatal bullets were fired by the recruits themselves.